-Riot Racers quietly moved from a testing, free-race only phase into paid racing mode.
-And while there are still many unreleased features, Riot Racers is following the development model of solidifying the most important, base code before moving onto releasing additional features.
+Riot Racers quietly moved from testing, free-race only phase into paid racing mode.
+And while there are still many unreleased features, Riot Racers is following the development model of solidifying the most important, base code before moving on to releasing additional features.
 Players who own both a Car and a Driver can now join in paid, and free races, all of which pay out rewards in RIOT tokens!

 After testing the waters with weeks of free racing, Riot Racers moves onto the next stage of their racing game.
 Players now have the option of joining races with entry fees that provide rewards in RIOT tokens to the top three finishers.